yyzpiero/EVO-PopulationBasedTraining/README.md

 ### Truncation selection

-> It the default selection strategy in [PBT paper](https://arxiv.org/abs/1711.09846) for RL training, and is widely used other PBT-based methods.
+> It is the default selection strategy in [PBT paper](https://arxiv.org/abs/1711.09846) for RL training, and is widely used in other PBT-based methods.

 All agents in the entire population are ranked by their episodic rewards.
-It the a agent is in the bottom $25\%$ of the entire population, another agent from the top $25\%$ is sampled and its NN parameters and hyperparameters are copied to the current agent.  **Different <u>MPI communication methods</u>[^note] are implementated.**
+If the agent is in the bottom $25\%$ of the entire population, another agent from the top $25\%$ is sampled and its NN parameters and hyperparameters are copied to the current agent.  **Different <u>MPI communication methods</u>[^note] are implemented.**

 #### Implemented Variants